Introduction

 1. Recognize: Weight and density matter.

-2. Understand: Buoyancy depends on volume of water displaced by the object.
+2. Understand: Buoyancy depends on the volume of water displaced by the object!

-3. Transcend: The same principle applied to different substances would cause them to float. -
+3. Transcend: Could the same principle, applied to different materials, cause them to float as well?

 Shape future reality

-1. Combine: Test hypotheses on new substances and learn from failures.
+1. Test new combinations: Test hypotheses on new substances and learn from failures.

 2. Reintegrate: Build iron ships.

-3. Expand: Create new applications that transcend the initial question, but rely on same principle remaining true.
+3. Expand: Create new applications that transcend the initial challenge, but rely on the same principles.

 From this example, it is clear that:

-Archimedes famously shouted, “Eureka!” (“I’ve found it!”) when he grasped some of the first principles governing floatation.
+Archimedes famously shouted, “Eureka!” (“I’ve found it!”) when he grasped the first principles governing floatation.
 The principle of floatation is also called the Archimedes principle.

-This illustrates the power of first principles thinking: Done well, you feel thrilled to have arrived at the root cause of a problem or complex question.
+This illustrates the power of first principles thinking: Done well, you feel thrilled to have arrived at the root cause of a complex problem or challenge.

 Example 2: Resolving workplace conflicts.

-First principles thinking can be applied to resolving disputes in the workplace:
+First principles thinking can also be applied to everyday challenges, like trying to resolving disputes in the workplace:

 ASSESS CURRENT REALITY

-1. Observe: There are a lot of conflicts in our workplace.
+1. Observe, collect data: There are a lot of conflicts in our workplace.

 2. Categorize: Visible aggression, status competition, humiliation of subordinates, blame game between departments, office gossip between employees.